winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

 * [Time+Cops PayNSpray](https://libertycity.net/files/gta-san-andreas/203319-timecops-paynspray.html) from Artem.1.9.9.6.

 ## History
+### Update 7.1.1
+* Fixed the bug involving the attack helicopter script, which made the mission created NPCs to spawn in wrong places.
+* Fixed the another bug where the cop spawn time might get reset when the player is constantly recentered.

 ### Update 7.1
 * Removed the respray disabling feature (as it caused bugs).
 [Time+Cops PayNSpray](https://libertycity.net/files/gta-san-andreas/203319-timecops-paynspray.html) is recommended for this instead.
 * Now the script will only check if you're too near a cop after respraying your car.